mrpejker/cardano-e2e-example/doc/design.md

 In the **Resolve operation** the validator checks:

-- The address that is trying to resolve is the same as the Receiver’s address.
+- The address that is trying to resolve is the same as the Receiver’s address
-- The Sender’s address receives the `k2` tokens `B`
+- The Sender’s address receives the tokens specified on the datum
 - The control token is burned after the transaction

 ### **Control Token minting policy**